Mangesh-929/StudentApi/README.md

 # StudentApi
-I have created this api using springboot and tested it by using boomerang on microsoft edge.It contains the CRUD Operations.
+I have created this api using springboot and tested it by using boomerang on microsoft edge.
+It contains the CRUD Operations.

 ## It contains the following functions:
 1. Get All Students